by-student-2017/DFTBP/README.md

 ## Acknowledgment ######################################
-- This project is/was partially supported by the following projects:
+- This project is/was partially supported by the following :
   + meguREnergy Co., Ltd.
   + ATSUMITEC Co., Ltd.
   + RIKEN